 Port of Virginia Solidifies Plans To Deepen and Expand Shipping Channels

 On October 9, the Port of Virginia contracted with an international dredging firm to begin the initial phase of its deepening project in January 2020.
 The work includes dredging the shipping channels to 55 feet—with deeper ocean approaches—and widening the channel to more than 1,400 feet in specific areas.
 When dredging is complete in 2024, the commercial channels serving the Norfolk Harbor will be able to simultaneously accommodate two ultra-large container vessels.
+If you ever need assistance to ship your products then consider getting help from this freight company.

 California Plans Public Hearing on Control Measure for Oceangoing Vessels